ljw20180420/Rogers_et_al_2024/README.md

+# This is a permanent fork.

+There is no plan for pr, so this is a permanent fork of git@github.com:sarogers9/Rogers_et_al_2024.git.
+This repo fixes some bug.
+This does not mean the original code base and paper are wrong.
+The author does some "trials and errors" in the script and did not (un)comment or modify everything back to make the script run smoothly.
+This repo also makes the code more readable and tidy.

 # Rogers_et_al_2024
 Original data processing pipeline for all data (raw dF/F traces, TCA model outputs) presented in Figures 2-8 and Supp Figures 2-7 Rogers et al 2024.
 Wrapper, custom functions, and data files.